LukeHeuser/notes/Java/java_basics.md

 The data type is delcared, a name is given to the variable so it may be accessed later in memory and a value has been set.
 However, it is not required to set a value.

 ### Control-Flow Statements
-Control-Flow Statements determine the order that statements are executed.
+`Control Flow Statements` determine the order that statements are executed.
+A great example of a `Contorl Flow Statement` is an if/else statement.